Introduction to quantum groups: 13a. Diagonal tori

+In this final part of the present book we discuss a number of more advanced questions.
+There are plenty of topics here, on which serious work has gone into, and where there are interesting things to be said, to choose from.
+We have opted here to talk about:

+(1) Toral subgroups.
+This is a fundamental question, coming from the fact that, while Lie theory is definitely not available for the arbitrary closed subgroups $G\subset U_N$, a notion of ``maximal torus'' is available.
+In addition, while all this is very interesting, things are quie recent, and there are just a handful of things known here.
+Which makes this topic an ideal one to start with, providing a glimpse at beautiful lands, not explored yet.

+(2) Amenability, growth.
+This is something far more classical, and we definitely owe you some more explanations here, besides what was quickly said on these subjects in chapter 3 above.
+Passed the basics, that we will explain in detail, there are many things that have been done on these classical topics, to choose from.
+And we will choose here to talk about amenability and growth in relation with maximal tori, a hot topic.

+(3) Homogeneous spaces.
+This is yet another thing that we have to talk about, imperatively, as a continuation of the various noncommutative geometry considerations scattered all across the present book, starting from chapter 1.
+Again, wide subject, a choice to be made here, and we will discuss, as a main topic, the construction and main properties of the ``simplest'' possible homogeneous spaces, over the easy quantum groups.

+(4) Matrix models.
+This is perhaps the most beautiful of all ``advanced topics'' that can be discussed, the idea here, which is extremely simple, being that of looking for matrix models $U_{ij}\in M_K(C(T))$ for the standard coodinates $u_{ij}\in C(G)$ of a given closed subgroup $G\subset U_N$.
+And not only this is mathematically natural, but physically speaking, this is expected to be of great use, in connection with statistical mechanics.

+So, this will be our plan, for the present chapter and for the next 3 ones, introduction to (1-4).
+Regarding other topics, unfortunately left aside, it was particularly heartbreaking not to talk more about quantum permutation groups, although we will still meet such quantum groups on numerous occasions, when discussing (1-4).
+For even more about quantum permutations, I recommend my advanced book \cite{ba6}.

+Getting started now, in relation with tori, we have seen on various occasions that the group duals $G=\widehat{\Gamma}$ can be thought of as being ``tori'', in the compact quantum group framework.
+Also, given a closed subgroup $G\subset U_N^+$, the group dual subgroups $\widehat{\Lambda}\subset G$ can be thought of as being tori of $G$, and play a potentially important role.

-We have seen in the previous sections that the group dual subgroups $\widehat{\Lambda}\subset G$ play an important role in the theory.
-Our purpose here is to understand how the structure of a closed subgroup $G\subset U_N^+$ can be recovered from the knowledge of such subgroups.
+Our purpose here will be that of understanding how the structure of a closed subgroup $G\subset U_N^+$ can be recovered from the knowledge of these tori $\widehat{\Lambda}\subset G$.
 Let us start with a basic statement, regarding the classical and group dual cases:

-\begin{proposition} Let $G\subset U_N^+$ be a compact quantum group, and consider the group dual subgroups $\widehat{\Lambda}\subset G$, also called toral subgroups, or simply ``tori''. \begin{enumerate} \item In the classical case, where $G\subset U_N$ is a compact Lie group, these are the usual tori, where by torus we mean here closed abelian subgroup.
+\begin{proposition} Let $G\subset U_N^+$ be a compact quantum group, and consider the group dual subgroups $\widehat{\Lambda}\subset G$, also called toral subgroups, or simply ``tori''. \begin{enumerate} \item In the classical case, where $G\subset U_N$ is a compact Lie group, these are the usual tori, that is, the closed abelian subgroups of $G$.

 \item In the group dual case, $G=\widehat{\Gamma}$ with $\Gamma=<g_1,\ldots,g_N>$ being a discrete group, these are the duals of the various quotients $\Gamma\to\Lambda$. \end{enumerate} \end{proposition}